ltung7/idosell/readme.md

 // This function will return orders added (default value of date type is 'add') between 24 hours ago and now
 ```

-## Other formatters
+## Array of objects

-Some other helpers include following methods
+Some endpoints require an array of objects.
+As complex as they may be, there are some helpers to make it easier.

-### Array of Objects
+### Simple objects

-Some enpoints require an array of objects of single key.
-This method allows you to use array of primitive types and translates it into specific array of Objects.
+For GET requests, they are mostly simple objects with single keys and can be set with a single method with simple array.

 ```javascript
 const orderAnalytics = await idosellRequest.getOrdersAnalytics.serialNumbers([123,456,789]).exec()